 Windy Hill faces Northeast, and is at about 1910ft.
 There are a number of freely available and paid weather forecasting tools that can be used to forecast flyable conditions at Windy Hill.

 There is a PG&E-owned weather sensor (station ID: 018PG) close to Windy Hill, about 3km South of the summit along Skyline Road at Russian Ridge Open Space Preserve.
 It produces somewhat accurate, 10-minute interval temperature, wind, and humidity readings.
 Its data can be viewed in a number of free tools including Windy.
 One of the more useful graphs for displaying the sensor data is the MesoWest site operated by the University of Utah:

 Expect the wind speeds at launch to be anywhere up to 5kt stronger than the sensor shows, due to ridge-top compression.
 When the wind is more from the North and is strong, it also tends to be gusty at launch.

 Hiking and Flying

-Windy Hill is a great place for paragliders to hike and fly.
+Windy Hill is a great place to hike and fly.
 The most direct route to launch is via the Betsy Crowder, Spring Ridge, and Anniversary Trails.
 From the lower parking lot, hike up the main trail and always take the path to your right.
 This will lead you to the summit.

 Landing in the LZ at Windy Hill is an accomplishment in itself.
 Getting above launch is rare but possible.
 Flying cross-country is only possible on the best of days, but has happened on a small number of occasions.
-Hang glider and paraglider pilots have flown to the West towards the Pacific Ocean, generally following 84 towards San Gregorio.
-There have been several flights to the Southeast, the farthest to Morgan Hill.
+Hang glider and paraglider pilots have flown to the West towards the Pacific Ocean, generally following route 84 towards San Gregorio.
+There have been several paraglider flights to the Southeast, the farthest to Morgan Hill.
 Legend has it that a bold pilot once flew over Big Basin all the way to Santa Cruz.